Mia Arbatova: Life

-Arbatova was born in the Russian Empire in 1911.
+Arbatova was born in the town of Dribin in the Russian Empire, modern-day Belarus, in 1911.
 She was one of three daughters of chemist Ze’ev Hirschwald and Zila Schmulian-Hirschwald.
 Her father died when she was five.

 Arbatova danced as the soloist in the Riga Opera Ballet for several years before she relocated to Palestine in 1938.
 Arbatova opened her own first ballet studio in a laundry in 1943 in Tel Aviv.
 Arbatova was honored by the Municipality of Tel Aviv-Yafo in 1985 with awarding her the title of Honorary Citizen of Tel Aviv for her contributions and continued efforts to the art of dance.